 The Committee has granted RSUs since 2007.
-The Committee believes the awarding of RSUs with five-year cliff vesting facilitates the Named Executive Officers' accumulation of an equity interest in the Company.
+The Committee believes the awarding of RSUs with five-year cliff vesting facilitates the Named Executive Officers' accumulation of an equity interest in the Company and helps to retain key talent.
 This vesting schedule also assists the Named Executive Officers in complying with the Stock Ownership Policy.
 Stock will be issued in settlement of the RSUs on the regular five-year vesting date or, if earlier, at the time the Named Executive Officer's employment terminates due to retirement, death or disability.

-Ownership and Retention Policy - The Committee believes that the Named Executive Officers should maintain meaningful equity holdings in the Company.
+Ownership and Retention Policy - The Committee believes that the Named Executive Officers should maintain meaningful equity holdings in the Company in order to align their interests with those of the Company's shareholders.
 The Board adopted a Stock Ownership Policy (the "Policy") for Named Executive Officers that became effective January 1, 2008.
-Under this Policy, Named Executive Officers must own stock with a value equal to or greater than the following multiple of their base salary within five years from the date of their appointment to a position subject to the Policy.
-If a Named Executive Officer is already subject to the Policy and is subsequently promoted, that officer will have three years from the promotion date to satisfy the new higher ownership requirement.
+Under this Policy, Named Executive Officers must own stock with a value equal to or greater than the following multiple of their base salary.